-Dental Implants in Dallas, TX
+Dental Implants – Park Cities | Dallas, TX

 A dental implant is a special, surgical grade titanium post, manufactured to highly precise specifications, that is surgically inserted into the jawbone below the gum surface.
 As the bone bonds to the implant, it forms a secure foundation onto which your new teeth are then attached and shaped to match your mouth.
-With proper use of the newest anesthetics and medications you need not be concerned about pain.
-The entire procedure can be completed at Dr. Hamlett's office.
+With proper use of the newest anesthetics and medications, you need not be concerned about pain.
+The entire procedure can be completed at Dr. Hamlett's dental office.

 Unlike other tooth replacement options such as dentures or a bridge, dental implants replace both the roots and crowns of missing teeth.
 The others only replace the crown or visible portion of teeth.

 Secondly, the post stimulates the bone just as your tooth root once did.
 This stimulation is important to maintaining the shape and strength of your jawbone.
-Other tooth replacements that rest on top of your gums may fill out your cheeks, but they cannot encourage healthy bone tissue regeneration the way dental implants do.
+Other tooth replacements that rest on top of your gums may fill out your cheeks, but they do not encourage healthy bone tissue regeneration the way dental implants do.

 What to Expect?